 The Museum at Hanson is a small in-house museum at Hanson Delta Academy, with exhibitions celebrating local history and heritage as well as world culture- all created to aid the students learning!

-The Museum at Hanson wishes to build more connections with art and heritage professionals in the area, encouraging conversations around accessibility, and making their current exhibits more accessible to a diverse range of visitors.
+The Museum at Hanson joined Elevate to build more connections with art and heritage professionals in the area, encourage conversations around accessibility, and make their exhibits more accessible to a diverse range of visitors.

 Run of the Mill History